 - A researcher can raise funds, publicize her research, and build a team in complete autonomy.

-- An entrepreneur can launch a business-prototype on weserve.io to test the market, and build a community around his product.
+- An entrepreneur can launch a business-prototype on weserve.io to test the market, and build a community around her product.

 - Journalists can reconnect to their initial mission, by being more independent, more engaged, and yet delivering good quality content.

-- Activists can do more than protesting; they can generate sustainable transparent actions, thereby building active communities, and leveraging institutions.
+- Activists can do more than protesting; they can generate sustainable transparent actions, thereby organizing communities, and leveraging institutions.

 - Projects are open for public to read, edit, and implement; however, a project leader can approve or reject every change, so the project leader gets credit in case of success, and is accountable for the project’s impact.